A Year in the Life of St Mary’s School

 Every year the Year 5 children spend a Friday evening in school to partake in our annual Year 5 retreat.
 After some ‘get to know each other better’ games, the children spend time in quiet reflection to enhance and develop their relationship with God and to explore a chosen theme.

 We include ‘Lectio Divina’ as part of the retreat timetable and after a period of reflection on the chosen passage, we join to share a meal (pizzas prepared by the children) in the school dining hall.

-Every year, we join numerous schools and organisations to support the Link to Hope charity by sending a Christmas gift to those in need.
-Children and their families send shoeboxes filled with useful items and gifts to families in Romania and other Eastern European countries.
+Every year, we join numerous schools and organisations to support the Link to Hope Charity by sending shoeboxes filled with useful and gift items to families in Romania and other Eastern European countries.

 This initiative is very special to our hearts and the children take great delight in planning what to put in their boxes.
 We have a special ‘Shoebox Liturgy’ where the children bring their shoeboxes to be collected.
-The junior children then help to fill a van that goes to Europe to deliver our gifts and spread joy to others.
+The junior children help to fill a van that goes to Europe to deliver our gifts and spread joy to others.
 We always receive a letter of thanks with pictures and information on the people who receive the boxes.

 Every November, to mark the month of the Holy Souls, we come together as a school to remember our loved ones who have died and to remember the lives lost during the first and second world war and all conflicts since then.